adarqui/watchque-go/README.txt

 Some quick tests.

 The first test is running ./test/challenge_async.sh 10000.
-This performs 6 simultaneous file operations (10k c, u, d, r, cudr, a).
+This performs 6 simultaneous file operations (10k c, C, u, d, r, cudr, a).
 We then check the resque queues to see how many events got enqueue'd.

+Event flags:

+	c - create
+	C - close write (somewhat like a create event) u - update/modify
+	d - delete
+	r - rename/moved
+	a - all

 Without debugging: